mojaloop/mojaloop-specification/API Definition v1.0.md

 This section defines the logical API resource **Bulk Quotes**, described in *Generic Transaction Patterns*.

 The services provided by the API resource **/bulkQuotes** service are used for requesting the creation of a bulk quote; that is, a quote for more than one financial transaction.
-For more information regarding a single quote for a transaction, see API Resource **/quotes** (Section [6.5](#65-api-resource-quotes)..
+For more information regarding a single quote for a transaction, see API Resource **/quotes** [Section 6.5](#65-api-resource-quotes).

 A created bulk quote object contains a quote for each individual transaction in the bulk in a Peer FSP.
 A bulk quote is irrevocable; it cannot be changed after it has been created However, it can expire (all bulk quotes are valid only until they reach expiration).